Miracle at the Meadowlands: Other uses

+On November 20, 1988, the Giants hosted the Eagles with both teams in the running for control over their division.
+The Eagles, led by head coach Buddy Ryan and quarterback Randall Cunningham, fought a tough match to bring the game into overtime with the score tied at 17–17.
+In overtime, Eagles defensive lineman Clyde Simmons carried the ball 15 yards after a blocked Eagles field goal attempt for the game-winning touchdown, completing a season sweep of the Giants.
+This was dubbed the "Forgotten Miracle at the Meadowlands" or the "Miracle at the Meadowlands 2".

-On September 23, 1991, in a Monday Night game between the New York Jets and the Chicago Bears, the Jets were leading 13–6 and had the ball with two minutes remaining.
+On September 23, 1991, in a Monday Night Football game between the New York Jets and the Chicago Bears, the Jets were leading 13–6 and had the ball with two minutes remaining.
 With thousands of fans already having given up and headed to the Soldier Field parking lot, running back Blair Thomas took a handoff.
 Bears defensive tackle Steve McMichael stopped Thomas cold and then proceeded to wrestle the ball from his grasp, falling on the fumble at the Jets' 36-yard line with 1:54 remaining.
 On the final play of regulation, Jim Harbaugh threw a six-yard touchdown pass to Neal Anderson; Bears kicker Kevin Butler tied the game with the extra point.
 In overtime, Harbaugh scored from the one-yard line to clinch the win for Chicago.

 On October 23, 2000, the New York Jets overcame a 30–7 fourth-quarter deficit in a Monday Night Football (MNF) contest against the Miami Dolphins to win 40–37 in overtime.
 It was the greatest comeback in MNF history, and was later voted the best Monday Night Football game ever by the show's fans.
-Jets fans have referred to this game, too, as "The Miracle at the Meadowlands", though it is known throughout the NFL as the Monday Night Miracle.
+Jets fans have referred to this game, too, as "The Miracle at the Meadowlands", though the accepted name for the play throughout the NFL is the Monday Night Miracle.